elastic/apm-pipeline-library/local/README.md

 ### Enable local worker

-As simple as opening as running the below command
+As simple as running the below command

 ```bash
 make start-local-worker